Lily Beach

-Lily Beach (1993) is a literary novel by Jennie Fields.
+Lily Beach is a 1993 novel by the American writer Jennie Fields.
 Her first published work, this story is set in the 1960s and focuses on the character Lily Beach as she struggles with a past of abuse.
 Lily travels to Illinois and three different men to escape her past.

 Originally published by Atheneum Books and currently published by Grand Central Publishing, a member of Hachette Book Group USA, Lily Beach is currently unavailable except through Hachette Book Group USA's Print On Demand service.